Tom Koutsantonis: Politics

-Koutsantonis is considered conservative for Labor politics, and convenes the Labor-right faction of the party.
+Koutsantonis is considered conservative within Labor politics, and convenes the Labor-right faction of the party.

 In February 2010, Koutsantonis sent a letter to his constituents about "vile behaviour" seen at Apex Park on Burbridge Road, West Beach, which was being used as a gay beat.
-He said that constitutuents should report lewd acts to police.
+He said that constituents should report lewd acts to police.
 South Australia Police were aware of attacks apparently targeting gay men at the park.
 Koutsantonis was accused of inciting hatred against homosexuals in by Sydney gay-rights activist Gary Burns, who lodged a complaint to the South Australian Equal Opportunity Commission.
 The complaint was rejected because Koutsantonis had not breached the Equal Opportunity Act.
 He rejected claims that he was homophobic, saying that he had supported gay rights in parliament.
 He said: "This is not about sexuality.
 It is about stamping out an illegal activity and preventing children from being exposed to lewd acts and health risks."
+During a debate on same-sex marriage in South Australian parliament in 2012, Koutsantonis outlined his "very dear" belief that marriage is between a man and a woman, but that he supported civil unions and legal rights of gay couples.

 In 2021 he was one of three Labor MPs to vote against a Euthanasia Bill because of his conviction to sanctity of life, despite acknowledging that as much as 85% of his constituents supported it.
-He was one of four lower house parliamentarians to vote against the decriminalisation of abortion in 2021, alongside Labor MP Stephen Mullighan and Liberal MP's Stephen Knoll and David Speirs.
+He was one of four lower house parliamentarians to vote against the decriminalisation of abortion in 2021, alongside Labor MP Stephen Mullighan and Liberal MPs Stephen Knoll and David Speirs.